 Glarner Captains, June 22nd 1476: “In the name of God we Confederates … crusaded… against the Duke of Burgundy.
 In difficult weather conditions we found him in the camp near Murten.
 As brave and honest knights we attacked him and … conquered his camp.
 We captured his loot and spoils of war, tents, coaches and all else”.

 Petermann Etterlin, participant of the battle, 1507: “… and it rained as if it should never stop.
 As the Confederates emerged from the forest, the guards of the Duke of Burgundy attacked them … .
 A large force of the Duke of Burgundy prepared themselves for a counter attack.
 By that time the ennemy had reinforced themselves properly.
 They were in possession of extremely large and good cannons.
-They also fired on the Confederates’ cavalry standing beside the division in a field and caused heavy damage.
+They also fired on the battle formation of the Confederates and the cavalry of the Austrian and Lorraine allies, who stood ready on a field nearby.
+The guns caused great damage.
 I, Petermann Etterlin, chronist and many Christian men who were there saw many … knights slaughtered … .
 The position of the gunners was overrun immediately and the men were killed.
 They began the stabbing and slaying.
 Immediately many of the enemies were stabbed and killed. … the Duke of Burgundy fled for his life, ... .”

 (Quelle/Sources: Gottlieb Friederich Ochsenbein, the Documentation of the Siege and Battle of Murten, Freiburg: Ed.
 Bielmann, 1876, pages 303, 487, 488)